Hubs-Foundation/hubs-docs/docs/setup-configuring-content.md

 ## Importing and Migrating Content

-The Import Content tool on the Admin Panel makes it easy to share and rehost assets developed by Mozilla or other members of the Hubs community.
+The Import Content tool on the Admin Panel makes it easy to share and rehost assets developed by Hubs or other members of the Hubs community.

 <img src="img/import-content.png" alt="Import content tab">